 Diarmaid Ferriter of The Limits of Liberty ventured his frown at human glibness on RTE One.

-Language happens to be taken for granted, as well as given a regard to befit humanity’s unloved offspring. — I say, language is neither a prodigal son, nor daughter: it does not spend much, and it can give a lot. 😉
+Language happens to be taken for granted, as well as given a regard to befit the unloved offspring of humanity. — I say, language is neither a prodigal son, nor daughter: it does not spend much, and it can give a lot. 😉

 Language can mean business, that is.
-Most businesses in Ireland work with English language papers and cash.
+Most Irish businesses work on English language papers and cash.
 These are all kinds of English, to include American, Australian, and whichever you like.

 English is a lingua franca, a language spoken world-wide.
 The Irish horizon for business and culture is all around the globe, with Irish English.
 Getting rid of the language would be a disaster.